groq/mlagility/models/readme.md

 benchit */*.py
 ```

+_Note_: Benchmarking the entire corpora of MLAgility models might take a very long time.

 ## Model Template

 Each model in the MLAgility benchmark follows a template to keep things consistent.
 This template is meant to be as simple as possible.
 The models themselves should also be instantiated and called in a completely vendor-neutral manner.